Brachial plexus injuries affect the nerve network that provides feeling and muscle control in the shoulder, arm, forearm, hand, and fingers.

 Signs of a brachial plexus injury usually include:

-Neonatal brachial plexus injuries are a common type of birth injury (2 to 3 for every 1,000 births).
+Neonatal brachial plexus injuries are a common type of birth injury.
 Yet, identifying them in newborns can be hard.
 Doctors will check the affected arm for paralysis, numbness, position, and grip strength.
 They also will check a baby's Moro reflex (startle response).
-This is when a baby throws out the arms and legs, then curls them in when startled.
+This is when a baby throws back their head, extends the arms and legs, and then pulls them back in

 A specialist who treats infants with these injuries usually oversees the tests and treatments.
 The specialist might order: